giprocida/Debezium-practical-examples/README.md

 docker compose -f docker-compose-mysql-avro-worker.yaml up
 ```

-You're going to notice five services up and running: one for the MySQL database, one for ZooKeeper, one for the Schema Registry, one for the Kafka broker, and one for Kafka Connect.
+**note**: You're going to notice five services up and running: one for the MySQL database, one for ZooKeeper, one for the Schema Registry, one for the Kafka broker, and one for Kafka Connect.

 To check the status of the Apicurio Registry, use the following command: